 - Using a laptop for note-taking

-- Using notes that your instructor posts on D2L or a course Website.
-You can check with the instructor or DRC.
+- Using notes that your instructor posts on D2L or a course Website

-If these options don’t work, talk with an Access Consultant about requesting note-taking as an accommodation.
-Regardless of how you secure notes, your active engagement is essential in ensuring that the notes are effective.
+If these options don’t work, talk with an Access Consultant.
+Your active engagement is essential in ensuring that the notes are effective.

-For each class in which you have determined notes will be useful, you can:
+For each class where notes will be useful, you can:

-- If you feel uncomfortable asking someone directly, ask your instructor to make an announcement for a volunteer who is willing to share notes.
+- Ask your instructor to make an announcement for a volunteer who is willing to share notes

-- Ask the instructor to read the announcement at the beginning of two subsequent class periods.
+- Ask the instructor to read the announcement at the beginning of two classes

 Managing your Notes